Guides

 Event Catalog

-Webhook endpoints can subscribe to individual event types or * for the full MVP catalog:
+Webhook endpoints can subscribe to individual event types or * for the current catalog:

 • v1.intake.session_created